 “When coach Waters talked to me about this position, it was obviously an incredible opportunity,” Tribble said.
 “I think Alabama is a great situation.
 There is a commitment to track and cross country that is very exciting and a great thing to be a part of.
 The opportunity to be able to come back into the SEC is something I wanted to do, especially to a program like Alabama.”

-A 2002 graduate of the University of Georgia with a bachelor's degree in health and physical education, Tribble also received a master's degree from Georgia in movement studies.
+A 2002 graduate of the University of Georgia with a bachelor’s degree in health and physical education, Tribble also received a master’s degree from Georgia in movement studies.
 In May of 2012, he married Meredith Crane, a former cross country and distance coach at the University of Mississippi.
-Meredith is a volunteer assistant coach at Alabama, working with the distance runners.
 The couple have two children, a son, Ben, and a daughter, Georgia.